Opened 5 years ago

 On the other hand, probably no one in their right mind would construct such an equation.
 So maybe a warning is sufficient.

-comment:4 follow-up: Changed 5 years ago by casella
+comment:4 by Francesco Casella, 5 years ago

 I fully agree comment:3.